Arte da Lingoa Canarim

-The Arte da Lingoa Canarim, the grammar of the Konkani language, was composed by the 16th-century English Jesuit priest Thomas Stephens, thus making Konkani the first among the modern Indian languages to have its grammar codified and described.
-The system was expanded upon by Diogo Ribeiro and four other Jesuits and printed in Rachol (located in the Indian state of Goa) in the year 1640.
+Arte da Lingoa Canarim is a grammar of the Konkani language, written by the 16th-century English Jesuit priest Thomas Stephens and published in 1640 in Portuguese, thus making Konkani the first among the modern Indian languages to have its grammar codified and described.

+The system was expanded upon by Diogo Ribeiro and four other Jesuits and printed in Rachol (today located in the Indian state of Goa), Portuguese India, in the year 1640.
 A second edition was then developed and introduced in 1857 by J.H. da Cunha Rivara, who possessed a great passion for Konkani.
 Consequently, three versions of the Arte exist: